kalhorghazal/MasalBench/README.md

 # MasalBench

-This repository hosts MasalBench, a dataset designed to evaluate large language models on their contextual and cross-cultural understanding of Persian proverbs.
+This repository hosts **MasalBench**, a dataset designed to evaluate large language models on their contextual and cross-cultural understanding of Persian proverbs.
 The benchmark is introduced in the following paper:

 **Title:** "MasalBench: A Benchmark for Contextual and Cross-Cultural Understanding of Persian Proverbs in LLMs"